 The sponsor therefore is not simply responsible for ensuring there are adequate funds for the trial and for CTIMPs; the Clinical Trials Regulations define legal responsibilities that the sponsor must arrange to carry out.
 These legal responsibilities should not be confused with liability for the harm of a subject.

 For CTIMPs, the person(s) responsible for the sponsor’s functions must be named on the Clinical Trial Authorisation (CTA).
 If the sponsor of a CTIMP with sites in the European Economic Area (EEA) does not reside within the EEA, a legal representative should be appointed.
-Further guidance can be found in the Sponsorship Principles document which also includes advice and future developments for UK sponsors of international CTIMPs.
+The MHRA has also published a blog on sponsor oversight when trial management activities are delegated to third parties.
+Further guidance can be found in the Sponsorship Principles document (pdf), including advice on the requirement for a legal representative for international CTIMPs.

 As of 21 July 2014, sponsors are also responsible for the mandatory posting of clinical trial summary results within EudraCT.
 Results should be submitted within six or twelve months following the end of a trial, depending on the type of trial.